languagetool-org/languagetool/trunk/JLanguageTool/README.txt

   (e.g., "did + baseform" vs. "did + non-baseform")
  -add more rules, especially agreement stuff
- -add a simple sentence/word complexity test like that: http://www.ooomacros.org/user.php#111318 -use regular expressions and POS tags to create complex suggestions (for example, suggesting another grammatical case or a word without an apostrophe) -German rule: Vergleichs vs Vergleiches etc -> only one variant per document should be used -check if and how unification can be added to the XML rules -create abstract SentenceRule and TextRule classes to get rid of reset() method?
+ -add a simple sentence/word complexity test like that: http://www.ooomacros.org/user.php#111318 -German rule: Vergleichs vs Vergleiches etc -> only one variant per document should be used -check if and how unification can be added to the XML rules -create abstract SentenceRule and TextRule classes to get rid of reset() method?